sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

               HIGH RISK
                    ↓
               🚨 ALERT
-This is potentially the core technical direction of your project.
+This is potentially the core technical direction of the project.

-21. What is the core engineering problem?
+## 21. Core Engineering Problem
-Don't define your project as:
+The project should not be defined as:

-“We are making an AI system for mines.”
+“An AI system for mines is being developed.”
 That's weak.
 A stronger definition is:

-“We are developing a multi-sensor driver-assistance and fleet-awareness system that maintains situational awareness of mine vehicles when human visibility becomes inadequate.”
+“A multi-sensor driver-assistance and fleet-awareness system is being developed to maintain situational awareness of mine vehicles when human visibility becomes inadequate.”
-Now everything has a purpose.
+This definition assigns a purpose to each system element.

-22. Research Checklist — BEFORE COMMITTING
+## 22. Research Checklist — Before Commitment
 This is the most important section.
-Don't start hardware development until your team has checked these.
+Hardware development should not begin until the project team has checked these items.
 A. Problem Understanding
- Can every team member explain the problem in their own words?
- Can everyone explain why fog is dangerous?
- Can everyone explain what happens when visibility drops to 3–5 m?
- Understand what HEMM means.
- Understand what a haul road is.
- Understand what a dumper is.
- Understand the typical mine transportation cycle.
- Understand loading → transportation → unloading → return.
- Understand why stopping vehicles affects production.
- Understand the difference between safety and productivity.
- Identify exactly what the driver cannot see.
- Identify exactly what information the driver needs.
- Identify exactly what decisions the driver has to make.

-23. Mining Operations Research
- Learn how open-cast iron ore mining works.
- Study Bailadila mines.
- Study Kirandul.
- Study Bacheli.
- Study Donimalai.
- Understand mine haul roads.
- Understand mine road geometry.
- Understand gradients.
- Understand curves/hairpin bends.
- Understand loading points.
- Understand dumping/unloading points.
- Understand mine traffic rules.
- Understand HEMM.
- Understand dumper sizes.
- Understand typical dumper speeds.
- Understand braking distances.
- Understand blind spots.
- Understand reversing.
- Understand overtaking.
- Understand mixed traffic.
- Understand interaction between light vehicles and heavy vehicles.
+- [ ] Can every team member explain the problem in their own words?
+- [ ] Can everyone explain why fog is dangerous?
+- [ ] Can everyone explain what happens when visibility drops to 3–5 m?
+- [ ] Understand what HEMM means.
+- [ ] Understand what a haul road is.
+- [ ] Understand what a dumper is.
+- [ ] Understand the typical mine transportation cycle.
+- [ ] Understand loading → transportation → unloading → return.
+- [ ] Understand why stopping vehicles affects production.
+- [ ] Understand the difference between safety and productivity.
+- [ ] Identify exactly what the driver cannot see.
+- [ ] Identify exactly what information the driver needs.
+- [ ] Identify exactly what decisions the driver has to make.

+## 23. Mining Operations Research
+- Establish how open-cast iron ore mining works.
+- Study Bailadila mines.
+- Study Kirandul.
+- Study Bacheli.
+- Study Donimalai.
+- Characterize mine haul roads.
+- Characterize mine road geometry.
+- Characterize gradients.
+- Characterize curves/hairpin bends.
+- Identify loading points.
+- Identify dumping/unloading points.
+- Study mine traffic rules.
+- Study HEMM.
+- Study dumper sizes.
+- Establish typical dumper speeds.
+- Establish braking distances.
+- Study blind spots.
+- Study reversing.
+- Study overtaking.
+- Study mixed traffic.
+- Study interaction between light vehicles and heavy vehicles.
 DGMS material is particularly important here because vehicle movement is a recognized safety issue in open-cast mining.
 DGMS has specifically highlighted wheeled trackless transportation machinery, including dumpers and trucks, and historical guidance has emphasized visibility, haul roads and vehicle safety.
 (Directorate General of Mines Safety)

-24. Accident Research
+## 24. Accident Research
-This should be one of your highest-priority research tracks.
+This should be one of the highest-priority research tracks.
-Don't search only for:
+The search should not be limited to:

 “fog mining accidents.”
 Search broadly for:

- Indian open-cast mine accidents dumper accidents
+- Indian open-cast mine accidents
+- dumper accidents
- HEMM accidents
+- HEMM accidents
- haul-road accidents
+- haul-road accidents
- vehicle collision accidents
+- vehicle collision accidents
- run-over accidents
+- run-over accidents
- reversing accidents
+- reversing accidents
- head-on collisions
+- head-on collisions
- vehicle rollover
+- vehicle rollover
- blind-spot accidents
+- blind-spot accidents
- visibility-related accidents
+- visibility-related accidents
- monsoon mining accidents
+- monsoon mining accidents
- Bailadila accidents
+- Bailadila accidents
- NMDC safety incidents
+- NMDC safety incidents
- DGMS accident statistics
+- DGMS accident statistics
 A particularly useful official source is the DGMS annual report.
 Its 2024 report states that 36% of fatal accidents analyzed in 2023 in opencast coal mines involved dumpers, tippers, trucks and similar vehicles; among those accidents, it reports run-over, being-hit, head-on collision and toppling categories.
 (Directorate General of Mines Safety)
-Important: Don't present this as “36% of all Indian mining accidents.”
+Important: This should not be presented as “36% of all Indian mining accidents.”
 It is specifically the DGMS analysis described in that report.
-Always preserve the source context.
+The source context must always be preserved.

-25. Accident Data Table
+## 25. Accident Data Table
-Build your own research spreadsheet.
+Build a research spreadsheet.

 | Year | Mine | Vehicle | Accident type | Cause | Visibility/weather | Fatalities | Injuries | Source |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | YYYY | Mine | Dumper | Collision | Visibility | Fog | XX | XX | DGMS |
 | YYYY | Mine | Dumper | Run-over | Human/vehicle | Unknown | XX | XX | DGMS |

-Try to build 20–50 credible incidents.
+The research should compile 20–50 credible incidents.
-Then look for patterns.
+The resulting data should then be examined for patterns.
-You want to be able to say:

-“We didn't invent this problem.
-We analyzed actual incidents and found recurring failure modes.”
+The intended evidence-based conclusion is:

+“This problem was not invented.
+Actual incidents were analyzed and recurring failure modes were identified.”

-26. Research the Existing Safety Systems
+## 26. Existing Safety Systems Research
-You need to know:
+The research needs to establish:

 “What are mines already doing?”
-Otherwise a judge can ask:
+Otherwise, a judge may ask:

-“Why isn't the existing system enough?”
+“Why is the existing system insufficient?”
 Research:

- Rear-view cameras
+- Rear-view cameras
- Reverse alarms
+- Reverse alarms
- Proximity detection
+- Proximity detection
- Collision avoidance systems
+- Collision avoidance systems
- Operator training
+- Operator training
- Mine traffic rules
+- Mine traffic rules
- Speed monitoring
+- Speed monitoring
- Fleet management
+- Fleet management
- GPS tracking
+- GPS tracking
- Radio communication
+- Radio communication
- Lighting systems
+- Lighting systems
- Fog lights
+- Fog lights
- Beacon systems
+- Beacon systems
- Radar systems
+- Radar systems
- Camera systems
+- Camera systems
- Driver monitoring
+- Driver monitoring
- Dispatch systems
+- Dispatch systems
 DGMS records show that safety provisions already exist around HEMM, rear vision, alarms, haul roads and transportation.
-That means your solution needs to complement or improve existing controls, not pretend nothing exists.
+Therefore, the solution needs to complement or improve existing controls rather than imply that no existing controls exist.
 (Directorate General of Mines Safety)

-27. Competitor / Existing Technology Research
+## 27. Competitor / Existing Technology Research
-Find commercial systems.
-Research:
+Commercial systems should be identified and researched:

- Mining collision avoidance systems
+- Mining collision avoidance systems
- Mining proximity detection systems
+- Mining proximity detection systems
- Autonomous haul trucks
+- Autonomous haul trucks
- Radar-based collision warning
+- Radar-based collision warning
- LiDAR mining systems
+- LiDAR mining systems
- Thermal mining systems
+- Thermal mining systems
- Mine fleet management
+- Mine fleet management
- ADAS for heavy vehicles
+- ADAS for heavy vehicles
- V2V mining systems
+- V2V mining systems
- Open-pit mine safety systems
+- Open-pit mine safety systems
 For every system record:

 Company